Clara Louise Burnham

 Clara Louise Burnham (née, Root; May 25, 1854 – June 20, 1927) was an American novelist.
 After the success of No Gentlemen (1881), other books followed, including A Sane Lunatic (1882), Dearly Bought (1884), Next Door (1886), Young Maids and Old (1888), The Mistress of Beech Knoll (1890), and Miss Bagg's Secretary (1892).
 The daughter of George Frederick Root, she wrote the text for several his most successful cantatas.
-The 1923 film, A Chapter in Her Life is based on Burnham's 1903 novel Jewel: A Chapter in Her Life.
+The 1923 film A Chapter in Her Life is based on Burnham's 1903 novel Jewel: A Chapter in Her Life.
 Born in Massachusetts, she died at the family home in Maine in 1927.

 Early life and education

 Clara Louise Root was born in Newton, Massachusetts, May 25, 1854.
 She was one of six children, and the oldest daughter of Dr. George Frederick Root, the musical composer, and the former Mary Woodman.
 Her father, becoming the senior partner of the Chicago firm of Root & Cady, removed with his family to that city when Burnham was very young, and Chicago was her home thereafter.
 A return for several summers to the old homestead in North Reading, Massachusetts, together with the memory of the first years of her life, gave her an acquaintance with New England dialect and character, which she used later in her work.
-As a girl, she chiefly pursued music.